swape/js-book/docs/chapter2/loops.md

 Here we tell the `while` loop to repeat as long as `n` is less than 3.
 And inside the `while` loop we increase the `n` by one and print it out.
 But be careful.
-This can cause some issues when we increase the `n` inside some other if statements or something and it never gets bigger than 3.
+This can cause some issues when we increase the `n` inside some other if statements or something, and it never gets bigger than 3.
-Then you get infinite loop where it never stops and the rest of the script freeze and your CPU overheat and we all die.
+Then you get infinite loop where it never stops and the rest of the script freeze and your CPU overheat, and we all die.
 Not that bad :), but it feels like it though.

 ## Break